geometalab/hop-plugin-geometry-fields-converter/README.md

 ### release

 * **prepare_release:** \
 This job only runs once a new tag is created.
-It creates a ZIP archive containing all necessairy files for installation.
+It creates a ZIP archive containing all necessary files for installation.
 This ZIP file is made available as a release.

-## License
+## Licence

 This project is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: